 Beyond Magenta: Transgender Teens Speak Out by Susan Kuklin

-Why it was banned: Like many other books on this list, this book was challenges for having LGBT+ content and for “its effect on any young people who would read it.”
+Why it was banned: Like many other books on this list, this book was challenged for having LGBTQ+ content and for “its effect on any young people who would read it.”

 Speak by Laurie Halse Anderson